 *Interest is calculated daily on the total closing balance and paid monthly.
 Rates are per annum and subject to change without notice.

 Then there’s KOHO, the no-fee, prepaid, reloadable Visa card that’s useful for the budget-conscious spender.
 (If you do sign up, use the referral code BOOMECHO and get $20 when you make your first purchase.)
+Read my comprehensive KOHO review here.

 I estimate that my wife and I have easily saved $300 per year in bank fees by combining our finances and being savvy about where we keep our cash.